MartinvonBerg/Ext_REST_Media_Lib/readme.txt

 2.2.1 GET-method
     This function is just there for completeness.
     The response to a GET-method to .../wp-json/extmedialib/v1/update_meta/<wordpress-id> is not executed.
 It may be used to check whether the image with the given wordpress-id is available and provides the http-status-code 405 if so.
 But this could be done with the standard wordpress functions also.

 2.2.2 POST-method
     This function updates the metadata of an existing image.
-It does not access the metadata that can be easily changed with the standard REST-API methods of wordpress (see there).
+It does not access the metadata that may be easily changed with the standard REST-API methods of wordpress (see there).
 It is only done if the 'wordpress-id' is a valid image and was added to the media-library before.
 It does NOT change 'aperture, camera, created_timestamp, focal_length, iso, shutter_speed, orientation'.
 It is not very useful to change this data for an existing image.
 The update is done with a valid JSON-body and the respective settings in the http-header.

     header
     To define the content-type the following fields have to be added to the header: